 Today, we have an opportunity to consider the Gregorian chant repertoire.
 Singled out by Vatican II's Constitution on the Sacred Liturgy as the music "specially suited to the Roman liturgy...it should be given first place in liturgical services" (cf. #116), we are fortunate to enjoy a great deal of the chant here at St. Paul's.
 The introit at Mass is a very comforting text (and tune) that reminds us that God has plans that we can only imagine-our job is to be faithful to Him (as Father mentioned last week, the sins of Israel were presented by the prophets as "infidelity" as to a spouse).
 It is combined with the offertory De profundis, which is also prescribed for the funeral Mass.
 This juxtaposition reminds us, as do many lections/prayers/antiphons at the end of Ordinary Time, of the Last Things.
-Our organ scholar plays two important pieces in the French organ repertoire at Mass this weekend: Vierne's Berceuse and Lemmens' Fanfare.
-Louis Vierne, long-time organist of Notre-Dame-de-Paris, wrote many large-scale organ works, but also two books of pieces for small organs or harmoniums (reed organs that were often used in Francophone countries in the home or in churches that were too modest to have a "choir organ" in the front of church).
-These pieces are a fascinating distillation of Vierne's craft.
-The Berceuse is arguably the most played of these, and for good reason: it is beautiful, languorous, and uses the gambe and voix celeste stops (which simulate orchestral strings) as well as the melodious flute harmonique and bourdon.
-Lemmens' Fanfare is at the opposite end of the spectrum.
-A brilliant showpiece, it epitomizes the "Lemmens school" of organ technique that took over the Paris Conservatory organ class after the death of Franck.
-Widor, Vierne, Dupré, Duruflé, and others were products of this demanding course.
-The Anna Catharine Grace Memorial Pipe Organ is ideally equipped to render these pieces, as it is an organ modeled on these French antecedents.
 The anthem at 11:00am is Herbert Howells' transcendent setting of Psalm 122.
 Unlike the famous Parry setting of the same, Howells eschews all triumphalism to emphasize the theme of peace.
 This comes as no surprise, as the piece was composed during and after the "Blitz" bombing of London, where human suffering visited the British people without invitation.
 Although one of the composer's simpler choral works, it is eloquent in its directness and pleading.
+The Anna Catharine Grace Memorial Pipe Organ is ideally equipped to render these pieces, as it is an organ modeled on these French antecedents.
+Two singular voluntaries are presented this morning.
+The prelude is one of the first organ compositions of Gerre Hancock, one of 20th Century America's most famous organists and church musicians, and teacher of the Director of Music.
+Dedicated to Dr. Hancock's wife, Judith (also an organist), it is quite different than most "airs" you've heard (although the title is a reference to the tuneful melody.
+There is an arc between piano outer sections and a very dramatic crescendo to full organ in the middle section that quickly subsides.
+All the same, it is rather subtle for Hancock, who was known for startling virtuosity!
+The voluntary after Mass is likewise a mix: written by the one-time organist of Sacre-Coeur church in Paris, Henri Mulet, it is a programmatic toccata.
+Built around an ostinato meant to imitate bells, it is then joined by a joyful melody that is transmogrified over and over again before ending in a thrilling climax.